 Is SA2 asking whether these 3rd party credentials for secondary authentication can be provisioned via the 3GPP system, or is SA2 asking something else.

+A3 from SA2) see the question in “A2 from SA2”.

 2. Actions:

 To SA2 group.

 ACTION: SA1 asks SA2 group to take the answer to A1 into account and provide the requested clarifications to Q2 and Q3